archyoshi/lets-open-craft-it/PITCHME.md

 @snap[east span-80 text-left]
 The term "open source" refers to something people @css[underline](**can modify**) and @css[underline](**share**) because its design is @css[underline](**publicly accessible**).
 <br><br>
-Open source doesn't only mean "free", but it's also has lot more advantages like :\
+Open source doesn't only mean "free", but it's also has lot more advantages like:
-(*Control, Secutiry, stability etc...*)
+*Control, Secutiry, stability etc...*
 @snapend

 @snap[south template-note text-gray span-100]